Small BusinessCategory

 Types of passive income

-Just as with nine-to-five jobs, not every passive income stream is the same.
-There are various approaches and strategies you can use to build your passive income portfolio:
+Just as with nine-to-five jobs, not all sources of passive income are alike.
+There are a few different strategies and mindsets that you can use to approach building your passive income streams:

 Diversified investments